 According to this, it must be possible to submit a clearly structured procedural documentation for each data processing system used, from which the content, structure and results of the data processing system can be seen completely and comprehensibly.
 The scope of this description is determined by the recipient horizon.
 The procedural documentation must be comprehensible and verifiable for an expert third party (tax official) within a reasonable period of time.

 What can happen if I do not have proper procedural documentation?

 If there is no procedural documentation, in the worst case, this finding alone can lead to the rejection of your entire accounting.
 As a consequence, you will then have to deal with additional estimates from the tax office.
 In the absence of procedural documentation, the tax authorities regularly attempt to estimate a safety margin of 1-5% of the total turnover.

-I take a holistic approach.
+We take a holistic approach.
 As a rule, a company today does not just use a single data processing program.
 Many companies initially focus only on the process documentation for the digitalisation of documents (replacing scanning), forgetting the other data processing systems such as a cash register or merchandise management system.
 In these cases, the process documentation is incomplete, which poses the described risks.
-My goal is therefore to look at the entire company and to link a uniform documentation with an integrated “internal control system” and, if necessary, also with a compliance system.
+Our goal is therefore to look at the entire company and to link a uniform documentation with an integrated “internal control system” and, if necessary, also with a compliance system.

 My experience with ACCONSIS

 “Our cooperation covers several levels.
 ACCONSIS is a premium partner of DEHOGA Bayern.
 The association’s partner program is managed by BTG.
 In addition, we are customers of ACCONSIS with all GmbHs and the AG.”